 Such studies do hold 'weight' (please excuse the pun!), but they are only one part of a whole regime that we should use when looking at weight management.

-By putting together a number of changes – correct exercise and exercise duration, correct general healthy eating, little and often, increased pure fluids (water and blending), plus correct balancing supplementation to help maintain body balance (such as our Total Balance Premium, Omega 3/DHA range, and our Natural Energy for example), we have a potentially very meaningful weight management regime.
+By putting together, a number of changes – correct exercise and exercise duration, correct general healthy eating, little and often, increased pure fluids (water and blending), plus correct balancing supplementation to help maintain body balance (such as our Total Balance Premium and Omega 3/DHA for example), we have a potentially very meaningful weight management regime.

 Within this, simple related dietary changes, such as sprinkling red pepper on your meal for example, may be sustainable and beneficial in the long term, especially when paired with the above essential changes.

-But of course this isn't the only factor.
-There are other lifestyle reasons involved, such like the Japanese and Thai diets that generally shun dairy, except eggs, and eat vitamin-rich vegetables and herbs with almost every meal.
+But of course, this isn't the only factor.
+There are other lifestyle reasons involved, such as the Japanese and Thai diets that generally shun dairy, except eggs, and eat vitamin-rich vegetables and herbs with almost every meal.

-Whether it is in our diet, sprinkled as a condiment for example, or in controlled dose for short-term help with certain conditions, capsaicin has many benefits, and is just one of many herbs widely available to us.
+Whether it is in our diet, sprinkled as a condiment for example, or in controlled doses for short-term help with certain conditions, capsaicin has many benefits and is just one of many herbs widely available to us.